 Modules will be assessed throughout the Disaster Healthcare course using essays, research proposals and field work study.
 Field placements scheduled for August/ September form a central and compulsory feature of the course structure.

-The teaching team includes experts in nursing, midwifery, mental health and more.
+The teaching team includes experts in nursing, midwifery, mental health, armed forces and more.

 Key staff are:

-If you have any questions about the course, please feel free to contact Jeff Evans for an informal discussion.
+If you have any questions about the Disaster Healthcare course, please contact Jeff Evans for an informal discussion.

 Applicants must have an: